juhasev/sample-ninja-help/panelist-imported-select-file.md

 ```

 #### Radio
-Data values must correspond to option number i.e. GENDER -> Male -> 1
+Data values must correspond to option number i.e. GENDER -> Male -> 1.
+You can see the option values by editing the data variable in question.

 #### Locale
 Locale must exist in the targeted sub panel or line will fail.
 Locales must be specified in the correct format i.e. **ENG-US**.
+In additional your target **Sub Panel** must have the locale enabled.

 ### Excel Data Formatting
 In order for Sample Ninja to correctly map data, certain variables needed to be formatted into a specific data type in Excel.
 These are shown below: